Bilateria: Phylogeny

 The Bilateria are now by far the most successful animal lineage, with over 98% of known animal species.
 The group has traditionally been divided into two main lineages or superphyla.
 The deuterostomes traditionally include the echinoderms, hemichordates, chordates, and the extinct Vetulicolia.
 The protostomes include most of the rest, such as arthropods, annelids, molluscs, and flatworms.
 There are several differences, most notably in how the embryo develops.
 In particular, the first opening of the embryo becomes the mouth in protostomes, and the anus in deuterostomes.
 Many taxonomists now recognise at least two more superphyla among the protostomes, Ecdysozoa and Spiralia.
 The arrow worms (Chaetognatha) have proven difficult to classify.
 Studies published in 2004 and 2017 place them in the Gnathifera.

 The traditional division of Bilateria into Deuterostomia and Protostomia was challenged when new morphological and molecular evidence supported a sister relationship between the acoelomate taxa, Acoela and Nemertodermatida (together called Acoelomorpha), and the remaining bilaterians.
 The latter clade was called Nephrozoa by Jondelius et al. (2002) and Eubilateria by Baguña and Riutort (2004).
 The acoelomorph taxa had previously been considered flatworms with secondarily lost characteristics, but the new relationship suggested that the simple acoelomate worm form was the original bilaterian body plan and that the coelom, the digestive tract, excretory organs, and nerve cords developed in the Nephrozoa.
 Subsequently, the acoelomorphs were placed in phylum Xenacoelomorpha, together with the xenoturbellids, and the sister relationship between Xenacoelomorpha and Nephrozoa supported in phylogenomic analyses.

 A cladogram for Bilateria under the Nephrozoa hypothesis from a 2014 review by Casey Dunn and colleagues, is shown below.
-The cladogram indicates approximately when some clades radiated into newer clades, in millions of years ago (Mya).

 A different hypothesis is that Ambulacraria is sister to Xenacoelomorpha, together forming Xenambulacraria.
 Xenambulacraria may be sister to Chordata or to Centroneuralia (corresponding to Nephrozoa without Ambulacraria, or, as shown here, to Chordata + Protostomia).
 A 2019 study by Hervé Philippe and colleagues presents the tree, cautioning that "the support values are very low, meaning there is no solid evidence to refute the traditional protostome and deuterostome dichotomy".
 As of 2024, the issue of which hypothesis is correct remains unresolved.

 Cladogram showing Xenambulacraria hypothesis with a paraphyletic Deuterostomia:

 Cladogram showing hypothesis of Xenambulacraria within a monophyletic Deuterostomia: